Accessibility settings

 1. Steyl C, Orre C, Foster G, Duvenage H, Chew M, Kluyts H. Enhancing the User Experience of a Perioperative Digital Health Tool for Information Exchange Using a Human-Centered Design Thinking Approach: Qualitative Observational Study.
 JMIR Perioperative Medicine 2026;9:e79349 View

-2. Sauer C, Sauer S, Doll E, Zschaebitz S, Raue J, Turi M, Bugaj T, Maatouk I. Digital Intervention for Electronic Patient-Reported Outcomes in Advanced Cancer: A Mixed Methods Evaluation of Patient Perspectives and User Data (Preprint).
-JMIR Cancer 2026 View
+2. Sauer C, Sauer S, Doll E, Zschäbitz S, Raue J, Turni M, Bugaj T, Hiller K, Maatouk I. Digital Intervention for Electronic Patient-Reported Outcomes in Advanced Cancer: Mixed Methods Study.
+JMIR Cancer 2026;12:e91416 View